 Now that you know this, you can make better choices about what to do next in a clean and clear way.

 For example, you can ask your boss why you didn’t get a raise (maybe it’s because they really value you, but the business had a slow quarter),find out what you might need to do to get a raise in the future, or explore similar jobs that pay more.

 The reality is that we all have expectations, but life doesn’t always turn out the way we expect.
 But by taking the time to really notice when we’re feeling unhappy and dissatisfied, and exploring what’s really going on, we can avoid the danger of the expectation gap.

 And by doing that, we can avoid making the expectation gap mean something that isn’t true – and avoid taking actions that lead us away from loving what we do.

-Grab my new eBook, Love Your Business, where I talk about how to set the right business expectations – and outline the seven steps new life coaches need to take to transition from their 9-5 job and design, market & run a life coaching business you love:
+In my new eBook, Love Your Business, I outline the seven steps new life coaches need to take to transition from their 9-5 job and design, market & run a life coaching business you love:

 Are you a new life coach struggling with marketing your new business?
 I can help you really connect with who you are, uncover your marketing genius, and create a super simple marketing strategy that feels fun and easy.
 Learn more.